 Now a month from that initial report, our number of confirmed cases has skyrocketed to more than 250 with 6 deaths.

-Schools across the state are now closed through the end of the school year.
+Schools across the state are now closed through the end of the school year at least.

 As a mom of 4, my first instinct is to do everything I can to protect my children.
 My youngest are 2 years and 10 months old, and all but the baby are in public school or childcare.